Running several PDXpert Application Servers on the same network

 How the PDXpert client communicates with the server

-The PDXpert client communicates with the PDXpert Application Server to validate the local user's account log-in and to obtain a connection string to the SQL Server database containing product data.
+The PDXpert client communicates with the PDXpert Application Server to validate the local user's account log-in and to allow a connection to the product data.
 By default, the PDXpert client first looks for the PDXpert Application Server on the same physical computer (using the machine name localhost).
+The client may also seek the PDXpert Application Server on the local network.

 Each PDXpert Application Server must be installed on its own physical machine with its own SQL Server instance.
 Each database and library will operate completely independent of all other servers, and will require its own configuration and maintenance.